FOSSEE/st-scripts/embellishing_a_plot/script.rst

 ..
 R19

-Now that we know how to produce a bare minimum plot with colour, style and thickness of our interest, we shall look at further decorating the plot.
+Now that we know how to produce a bare minimum plot with color, style and thickness of our interest, we shall look at further decorating the plot.

 ..
 L19